ayetpyae/DH110/assignment08/README.md

 I asked my participant to compare the homepage I designed with the original homepage.
 Overall, they told me that they liked my design and that it looked simple and clean.
 However, they said that they would like it if there was a short description of what the Department of Education of Nevada does.
 They thought that I could add a little bit more information about it.
 They also pointed out that it looked a little empty.
 I will be making changes based on what they said and I will be implementing them.
 For my final screens, I will be making it so that the page can be scrolled and more information can be obtained.

+Find the link to the [full documentation of the interface design](https://github.com/ayetpyae/DH110/blob/main/assignment06/README.md) here.

 ## High-fidelity prototype (functional/interactive prototype, assignment08)
 After creating the low-fidelity protoype and testing out different interface designs, I started the interactive prototype process.
 The purpose of this is to better visualize the functions of various features I wish to implement.
 Below is the final version of the high-fidelity prototype, which has gone through multiple rounds of iterations to reflect the feedback and comments given from others.